GeorgesAlkhouri/l3wtransformer/README.md

 ---

-This implementation supports the transformation from **text into sequenzes of numbers**, with the numbers indicating the descending word frequency.
+This implementation supports the transformation from **text into sequences of numbers**, with the numbers indicating the descending word frequency.

 For example: